6543/log/README.md

 The properties of the logger:

 * Dependency injection.
-The logger should be injectable (instead of a global instance) and abstract.
+The logger should be possible to inject (like in dependency injection) and abstract.
 * It should be structured and contextual.
 * It should support logging levels, and they also should be contextual.
 * It should be extendable.
 It should be possible to attach “hooks“ to modify log entries, or to actually log them (to stdout, file, logstash, whatever).